Pastoral Care

 Taster Programme: First Year students follow a taster programme for the first six weeks of Term 1 so that they can make more informed decisions about what subjects they are good at and which are the right fit for them.
 This helps to ensure they are happy in the school.

-Anti-bullying policy, procedures & charter: The school has developed an Anti-bullying and set of procedures which fully comply with the National Procedures published in September 2013.
-These procedures adopt a restorative and pastoral approach to dealing with bullying.
+Anti-bullying policy, procedures & charter: The school has developed an Anti-bullying and a set of procedures which adopt a restorative and pastoral approach to dealing with bullying.
 Each class group signs an anti-bullying charter as part of their SPHE class.

 Extra-curricular & Co-curricular activities: Finn Valley College offers all students the opportunity to engage in a wide range of activities that will allow them to develop in many different ways.

-Health Promoting Schools Programme: Our school is part of the Heath Promoting Schools programme and our staff proactively seek opportunities to promote both the physical and mental health of our students where possible.
+Wellbeing Programme: Our school has an active Wellbeing Committee and our staff proactively seek opportunities to promote both the physical and mental health of our students where possible.

 Student Council: Our school recognises that students should have a say in how the school is run.
 We have a vibrant Student Council who meet regularly to discuss ways of developing the school for the students and who act as advocates for the student body.